jckuri/Sensor-Fusion-and-Object-Tracking/README.md

 Basically, you need to install Python 3.7 and all the requirements in the file `requirements.txt` by typing this command in the terminal: `pip3 install -r requirements.txt`.

 Additionally, you need to download and install the "Waymo Open Dataset Files" and the Pre-Trained Models for `darknet` <https://drive.google.com/file/d/1Pqx7sShlqKSGmvshTYbNDcUEYyZwfn3A/view?usp=sharing> and `fpn_resnet` <https://drive.google.com/file/d/1RcEfUIF1pzDZco8PJkZ10OL-wLL2usEj/view?usp=sharing>.
-Once downloaded, please copy the model files into the paths `/tools/objdet_models/darknet/pretrained` and `/tools/objdet_models/fpn_resnet/pretrained respectively`.
+Once downloaded, please copy the model files into the paths `/tools/objdet_models/darknet/pretrained` and `/tools/objdet_models/fpn_resnet/pretrained` respectively.

 Moreover, download the precomputed results for `darknet` and `fpn_resnet` in this link <https://drive.google.com/drive/folders/1-s46dKSrtx8rrNwnObGbly2nO3i4D7r7?usp=sharing>.
 And then unzip them into the folder `/results`.